Kitura/Swift-Kuery-PostgreSQL/README.md

    * *password* - the user password
    * *connectionTimeout* - maximum wait for connection in seconds.
 Zero or not specified means wait indefinitely.

-For more information please see [PostgreSQL manual](https://www.postgresql.org/docs/8.0/static/libpq.html#LIBPQ-CONNECT).
+For more details refer to the [PostgreSQL manual](https://www.postgresql.org/docs/8.0/static/libpq.html#LIBPQ-CONNECT).

 <br>